uclibs/digitization-workflow/_posts/2020-08-07-ocr-comparison.md

 determine which was the most accurate, and decide which was the best fit for our specific digitization workflow.

-We tested a mix of five proprietary and open source softwares that we had access to: ABBYY Finereader for Mac, Google Cloud Vision, Tranksribus, Equidox, Adobe Acrobat Pro, and Tesseract.
+We tested a mix of six proprietary and open source softwares that we had access to: ABBYY Finereader for Mac, Google Cloud Vision, Tranksribus, Equidox, Adobe Acrobat Pro, and Tesseract.
 We then used the Levenshtein distance[^1] to calculate the accuracy of the output from